-Depression.
+Depression

 Depression is the most complicated of all our emotions, and, yet, one of the most common psychological problems a person can experience.
 Someone has called it the "common cold" of the emotions.

 It's a feeling of gloom or sadness that is usually accompanied by a slowing down of the body, not just in the mind.
+(See below "Common Symptoms of Depression.")

-Common Symptoms of Depression
+Common Symptoms Of Depression

-- Persistent sadness, anxiety, or an empty mood. - Feelings of hopelessness and pessimism. - Feelings of guilt, worthlessness, and helplessness.
-(Depressed people may burst out crying for the slightest reason.) - Loss of interest or pleasure in ordinary activities, including sex. - Sleep disturbances such as insomnia, early morning waking, or oversleeping. - Eating disturbances (either loss of weight or gain in appetite and weight). - Decreased energy, fatigue, and being slowed down. - Thoughts of death or suicide, and even suicide attempts. - Restlessness and irritability. - Difficulty concentrating and remembering, and in making decisions. - Physical symptoms such as headaches, digestive disorders, and chronic pain that do not respond to treatment.
+- persistent sadness, anxiety, or an empty mood. - feelings of hopelessness and pessimism. - feelings of guilt, worthlessness, and helplessness.
+(Depressed people may burst out crying for the slightest reason.) - loss of interest or pleasure in ordinary activities, including sex. - sleep disturbances such as insomnia, early morning waking, or oversleeping. - eating disturbances (either loss of weight or gain in appetite and weight). - decreased energy, fatigue, and being slowed down. - thoughts of death or suicide, and even suicide attempts. - restlessness and irritability. - difficulty concentrating and remembering, and in making decisions. - physical symptoms such as headaches, digestive disorders, and chronic pain that do not respond to treatment.